 That being said I start crafting the plot:

-As Adams probably drew his inspiration from his encounters with corporations and bureaucracy when describing the Vogons and InfiniDim enterprises I will extrapolate my cyber security nightmare from an anecdote:
+As Adams probably drew his inspiration from encounters with corporations and bureaucracy when describing the Vogons and InfiniDim enterprises I will extrapolate my cyber security nightmare from an anecdote – one that actually happenend!

-Consider a programmer (a geek.
-Sorry for the redundant information!) trying to test his code.
-(Sorry for the gender stereotype.
+Consider a programmer – a geek – trying to test his code.
+Sorry for the gender stereotype.
 As a geekess I am allowed to do this.
-It could be female geek also!)
+It could be female geek also!

 But our geek protagonist makes a small mistake: He does not send the test command to his test computer only – but to “EUROPE”.
 This does nearly refer to the whole continent, actually it addresses all computers in all European subsidiaries of a true Virtual Cyber Empire.